dirtyyuka/wallet-ledger-service/README.md

 ## Architecture
 <strong>1.
 Data Integrity </strong>
 Transactions happen inside a @Transactional block which rolls back the database operations if the method is not successfully completed.

-This also prevents the same transactions to be recorded again by checking the ledger for any transaction with the same id.
+This also prevents the same transactions to be recorded again by checking the ledger for any transaction with the same ID.

 <strong>2.
 Database cleaning </strong>
 A scheduled background worker performs cleanup operations on the transactions table to delete all rows with PROCESSED status.
 This prevents the database from piling up and lowering performance.